bkammerling/ak-eleventy/pages/home.md

         This is the story of that journey, of the escape, and the joy of existing big.
 Through the character of Goldfish Adam explores fragility, family trauma and the conversation between Jewishness and loud loud music.

-        A trio of dancers, a poet and a noise band, *There is a Goldfish* builds on the cross-form work of previous shows while developing a live and impactful experience from Adam’s poetry collection of the same name.
+        A trio of dancers, a poet and a noise band, *Seder*, builds on the cross-form work of previous shows while developing a live and impactful experience from Adam’s poetry collection of the same name.
     title: null
   - type: wide_image
     image: /static/img/happy-up-still.jpg